MarcoCicognani/MeetixOS/Documents/BuildInstructions.md

 ## Prerequisites

-Make sure you have all the dependencies installed:
+Make sure you have all the following dependencies installed:

 ### Debian/Ubuntu/LinuxMint